Iconic Paralympian Wendy Smith Talks Managing Stress & Anxiety

 Simple techniques such as deep breathing can also help level emotions.

 “When you feel yourself get that hit of anxiety and [you’re] thinking the negative thoughts, just breathe.
 There’s a reason we do deep breathing techniques and that’s because they release tension from the body.
-It gives you the opportunity to reset, get a grip again and then move on.”
+It allows you to reset, get a grip again and then move on.”

 In 2019/20 stress, depression or anxiety accounted for 51% of all work-related ill health cases and 55% of all working days lost due to work-related ill health (HSE, 2020).
 Proving the negative effects stress can have, it is essential workplace stress is managed.
 I asked Wendy: